libriscv/libriscv/README.md

 Instruction counters and registers are not reset on calling functions, so make sure to take that into consideration when measuring.

-It is not recommended to copy data into guest memory and then pass pointers to this data to VM calls, as it's a very complex task to determine which memory is unused by the guest before and during the call.
-Instead, the guest can allocate room for the struct on its own, and then simply perform a system call, passing a pointer to the struct as an argument.
+It is not recommended to copy data into guest memory and then pass pointers to this data as arguments, as it's a very complex task to determine which memory is unused by the guest before and even during the call.
+Instead, the guest can allocate room for the struct on its own, and then simply perform a system call where it passes a pointer to the struct as an argument.

 ## Why a RISC-V library